 When Alesia Lucas isn’t working as the National Digital Manager for Service Employees International Union, vlogging about the Eurovision Song Contest, or creating a podcast about a group of queer friends living in Washington D.C., this style icon is creating safe spaces for LGBTQ women of color.
 Lucas, originally from Northwest D.C., graduated from Hampton University with a Bachelor’s degree in Broadcast Journalism.
 After graduating, she was responsible for organizing events for DC’s Mix 107.3 and Z104.

-She attended many LGBTQ events and realized that the loud music, subpar food, lack of space, and large cover charges were not always ideal.
+She attended many LGBTQ events and realized that the loud music, sub-par food, lack of space, and large cover charges were not always ideal.
 So, she created something a little different.
 “I thought, can I do something where we can drink, have an open bar, dance, and be 420 friendly?” she says, “Why not?”
-Lucas describes her parties as “one-part lituation-dance fest and one-part chill music video session with a dash of laughs.”
+Lucas describes her parties as “one part lituation-dance fest and one part chill music video session with a dash of laughs.”

 Along with surrounding her guests with a curated playlist and filling them with delicious food from local vendors, hosting these nights in her home shrouds her guests in a blanket of safety.
 “When I host parties, I can control the situation,” she says, ensuring a quality experience for everyone.
-She attributes her success to both gained experience and planning the party she, a young queer professional living in D.C., would want to a end.
+She attributes her success to both gained experience and planning the party she, a young queer professional living in D.C., would want to attend.
 Lucas does her best to go above and beyond for the community she loves, and her dedication to black queer joy shines through in her work.

 Though Jo McDaniel has years of service experience under her belt, she was not prepared for the personal impact A League of Her Own, a queer women’s bar located in Adams Morgan, would have on her.